hahusahin/demand_forecast_timeseries/README.md

 # Timeseries Forecasting

 ### Goal
-•	In this project I tried to predict December 2019 sales using the historical daily sales data (From January 2017 to December 2019).
+•	In this project I tried to predict December 2019 sales of a specific product using the historical daily sales data (From January 2017 to December 2019).

 ### Description
 * There are two separate script files, one for the ARMA model (Autoregressive - moving average) and the other for the various machine learning algorithms.